qunitjs/qunit/docs/api/QUnit/module.md

 });
 ```

 Another way that this might happen is if you have named them differently, or perhaps misspelled one, and are referring to the outer parameter from the inner module.
-Is is recommended to name hooks parameters the same, as this will naturally refer to the correct and closest one always, thus avoiding any mistake.
+Is is recommended to name hooks parameters the same, as this will naturally refer to the correct and closest one, avoiding this mistake.

 ```js
 QUnit.module('MyGroup', (hooksOuter) => {